 |Starting date||Winter semester 2023|

 The international, English-language degree program Theology / Development Studies complements theological and intercultural competencies with the subject areas of development cooperation and humanitarian aid.
 The subject focus is approximately two-fifths on development cooperation/humanitarian aid, two-fifths on theology, and approximately one-fifth on interculturality and religious studies.
 The high practical relevance is documented by a compulsory semester abroad as well as an internship semester which should also be completed abroad.

 The program equips students with knowledge, skills, and competencies to lead, teach, and respectfully collaborate in teams in their specific field of work.
 Furthermore, the program enables students to be self-directed learners and instills an enjoyment of lifelong learning.

 Prior to studying

-- the regulations valid for the state of Baden-Württemberg for admission to studies at a university of applied sciences (see: studieren-in-bw.de),
+- the regulations valid for the state of Baden-Württemberg for admission to academic programs at a university of applied sciences (see: studieren-in-bw.de),

-- a (voluntary) cooperation of the applicant in a congregation, community or in a youth association, usually for at least one year,
+- voluntary work of the applicant in a congregation, community or in a youth association, usually for at least one year,

-- the affirmation of the aims of IHL in the sense of the University Statutes, the respect for the beliefs of others and a willingness to deal with the contemporary relevance of the biblical message
+- the affirmation of the objectives of IHL in the sense of the University Statutes, the respect for the beliefs of others and a willingness to deal with the contemporary relevance of the Biblical message

 During the studies